openframeworks/ofSite/content/setup/raspberrypi/Raspberry-Pi-Getting-Started.md

 ```sh
 make Release -C /home/pi/openFrameworks/libs/openFrameworksCompiled/project
 ```

+## Use EGL instead of GLFW
+As of 0.11.0 the default window is ofAppGLFWWindow.
+If you want to use the older ofAppEGLWindow approach, comment out `USE_GLFW_WINDOW = 1` in `libs/openFrameworksCompiled/project/linuxarmv6l/config.linuxarmv6l.default.mk`

 ## Speeding up compiling
 Compiling natively on the Raspberry Pi takes a long time. openFrameworks applications typically take much less time than the core library.
 Taking the time to set up a cross-compiling solution will save you enormous amounts of time.